FoxUSA/OpenNote/docs/Install.md

 ### OpenNote
 - [ ] (Optional) Configure SSL:
 Run `docker-compose exec opennote nano /etc/nginx/conf.d/default.conf` and use [this config](https://github.com/FoxUSA/OpenNote-Docker/blob/master/samples/nginx/default.conf) as a template.
+Optionally you can place this config on the host and mount it to the container by addding `-   "<HOST_LOCATION>:/etc/nginx/conf.d/default.conf:ro` to the openote service definition in the `docker-compose` file.
 - [ ] Run `docker-compose exec opennote nano /etc/nginx/nginx.conf`  and add this line at the end of the http block `client_max_body_size 100M;`